Skip to content

 The NPCPlugin uses the following settings from pedre.conf.settings:

-Movement and Interaction Settings
+Movement and Interaction Configuration

 These can be overridden in your project's settings.py: